YSocialTwin/YSocialTwin.github.io/_pages/yclient.markdown

     agents.add_new_agents()
 ```

-More complicated behaviors (allowing for more finegrained agents configurations) can be implemented by extending the `YClient`.
+More complicated behaviors (allowing for more finegrained agents configurations) can be implemented by extending the `y_client.clients.YClientBase` class.
 Alternative implementation will be released in the future.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}